-The Intel® Server Boards S4600LH2 and S4600LT2 are monolithic printed circuit board assemblies with features that are intended for high density 2U rack mount servers.
-The server boards are designed to support up to four of the Intel® Xeon® E5-4600 product family processors.
-Previous generation Intel® Xeon® processors are not supported.
+The Intel[®] Server Boards S2600GZ and S2600GL are monolithic printed circuit board assemblies with features that are intended for high density 1U and 2U rack mount servers.
+These server boards are designed to support both the Intel[®] Xeon[®] processor E5-2600 product family and Intel[®] Xeon[®] processor E5-2600 v2 product family.
+Previous generation Intel[®] Xeon[®] processors are not supported.
 Many of the features and functions of these two server boards are common.
 A board will be identified by name when a described feature or function is unique to it.
-The Intel® Server Boards S4600LH2 incorporates the dual-port Network Interface supporting 10/100/1000Mbps.
-Intel® Server Board S4600LT2 incorporates the dual-port Network Interface supporting 100/1000/1000/10000Mbps.